Hiccup246/development-env/README.md

 7. Adds homebrew `bash` (mac comes with an old version) to system shells
 8. Sets up and configures `zsh` shell
 9. Sets up and configures programming languages via `asdf`
+10. Sets up and configures the `rust` programming language via `rustup`
-10. Configures some generic Vscode plugins
+11. Configures some generic Vscode plugins
 ## Configure ssh keys
 - Allows you to configure global and/or local ssh keys
 ## Configure global git info